-We obtained an understanding, evaluated the design and tested the operating effectiveness of the Company's revenue process, including controls over the development of standalone selling prices.
+We obtained an understanding, evaluated the design and tested the operating effectiveness of the Company's revenue process, including controls over the development and review of assumptions used to estimate standalone selling prices.

-Our audit procedures included reading the executed contract and purchase order to understand the contract, identify the performance obligations, evaluate management's identification of the distinct performance obligations for a sample of contracts.
-To test the management's determination of standalone selling prices for each performance obligation, we performed audit procedures, among others, including assessing the appropriateness of the methodology applied, tested mathematical accuracy of the underlying data and evaluated the sources of the historical data and assumptions that the Company used by considering their reliability.
-We evaluated whether revenue was recognized in the appropriate amounts and periods.
+Our substantive audit procedures included testing management's determination of standalone selling prices for each performance obligation, including, among others, assessing the appropriateness of the methodology applied, testing mathematical accuracy of the underlying data and evaluated the sources of the historical data and assumptions that the Company used by considering their reliability.
 We also performed sensitivity analyses over key assumptions to assess the impact on revenue recognition that could result from changes to the Company's assumptions.
 We also evaluated the Company's disclosures included in notes to the consolidated financial statements.